 What about “distant network service?”

 A generation ago, before DIRECTV and DISH had local channels. you could get a waiver to use what are called “DNS” or “distant network service” channels.
-These are channels that are broadcast nationally and if you are authorized to get them, you get them.
+Distant network services channels broadcast nationally.
+They are on satellites that cover the whole country.
+With the proper authorization, you get them.
 The trick is you could only be authorized to get them if DIRECTV or DISH didn’t carry your local channels.
-Since the pay-TV services now cover over 95% of the country with locals, it’s hard to get a waiver for these channels.
-It’s technically possible if you get a representative from every local channel in your area to sign a waiver, but realistically that never happens.
-DNS channels are provided as mirrors of the New York and Los Angeles feeds and are carried on satellites that broadcast them nationally, but only a small percentage of people actually qualify to get them.
+Since the pay-TV services now cover over 98% of the country with locals, the DNS program technically no longer exists.
+There is technically an option.
+You could get a representative from every local channel in your area to sign a waiver.
+With those in hand, you could technically request out-of-market locals.
+Realistically that never happens.
+The New York and Los Angeles feeds broadcast on satellites that broadcast them nationally.
+Practically speaking, no one outside of those markets qualifies to get them.